CrBatista/MonkeyShop/documentation/README.md

 # MonkeyShop

-The MonkeyShop platform has been develop with the idea of micro-services.
-Each identified business entity will have it's own services and database to perform all actions related with the entity data.
+The MonkeyShop platform has been developed with the idea of micro-services.
+Each identified business entity will have its own services and database to perform all actions related with the entity data.

 # Tech